top of page

 Can I substitute fennel seeds?

-Partially, but flavour is sweeter
+Partially, but fennel is sweeter and lacks caraway’s earthy warmth.

 Do caraway seeds aid digestion?